 The seat cushion is made of thick padding, strong spring elastomer suspension, and PU leather.
 The memory foam padding is densely packed for a soft yet supportive texture.
 The leather cushion cover offers a durable elastic non-slip feel.

 This noseless saddle seat is designed for an easy fit for most types of bicycles.
-It is compatible with most sport, racing, touring, electrical, stationary, and mountain bikes, among others.
-However, it is not compatible with bikes that have a wide saddle post.
+It is compatible with most sports, racing, touring, electrical, stationary, and mountain bikes, among others.
+However, it is not compatible with bikes that have wide saddle post.

 It comes with an extra seat cover and a saddle clamp.
 The seat cover is dust and water resistant, which prevents the seat from soaking up sweat when it’s hot or water on rainy days.
 Furthermore, it has a reflective strip at the back for visibility in the dark.

 At the bottom, the seat is fitted with a repair tool kit that consists of a slotted screwdriver: a Philips screwdriver specifically.
 There is a sleeve extension rod, a 8/9/10mm socket hex wrench, a 8/10/15mm/14GE flat wrench, and a 2/2.5/3/4/5/6 mm inner hex key wrench.

 The manufacture offers a 100% customer satisfaction guarantee, whereby you can return the saddle seat for a replacement or a refund if you are dissatisfied.